yairlempert/joshua-rainbow/content/darkroom/id-11/guide.md

 - **Purple Negatives**:
   This can be caused by inadequate washing or under fixing.
 First try running the film under the tap for a further three minutes.
 If this doesn't work, try fixing and then washing the film again.
-If the film is still purple, contact the darkroom officer at shefuniphotosoc@gmail.com.
+If the film is still purple, please [contact a darkroom officer](#contact).